Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/README.md

 - [Eloquent JavaScript (Textbook)](https://eloquentjavascript.net/)
 - [make.sc/library](http://make.sc/library)

+## Interview Topics

+Write what topis your course covers that students may encounter in a technical interview.
+Choose from the following sub-topics (pick all that apply):

+### Algorithmic/Computer Science

+Topics:
+- authenticaion
+- unit testing
+- async practices

+### Technical Discussion

+Topics:
+- systems design
+- full stack solutions

 ## Make School Course Policies

 - [Program Learning Outcomes](https://make.sc/program-learning-outcomes) - What you will achieve after finishing Make School, all courses are designed around these outcomes.
 - [Grading System](https://make.sc/grading-system) - How grading is done at Make School
-- [Diversity and Inclusion Statement](https://make.sc/diversity-and-inclusion-statement) - Learn about Diversity and Inclusion at Make School
+- [Code of Conduct, Equity, and Inclusion](https://make.sc/code-of-conduct) - Learn about Diversity and Inclusion at Make School
-- [Academic Honesty](https://make.sc/academic-honesty-policy) - Our policies around plagiarism, cheating, and other forms of academic misconduct
+- [Academic Honesty](https://make.sc/academic-honesty-policy) - Our policies around plagerism, cheating, and other forms of academic misconduct
 - [Attendance Policy](https://make.sc/attendance-policy) - What we expect from you in terms of attendance for all classes at Make School
 - [Course Credit Policy](https://make.sc/course-credit-policy) - Our policy for how you obtain credit for your courses
 - [Disability Services (Academic Accommodations)](https://make.sc/disability-services) - Services and accommodations we provide for students